HTC unveils portable Vive Flow immersive glasses for relaxation

 You can watch TV or movies on their own personal, cinema-sized VR screen.
 You can exercise your mind with brain training apps, or collaborate and socialize with colleagues and friends on Vive Sync.

 “With Vive Flow, HTC is taking technology in a new direction, focusing not on what we do, but on how we feel,” said HTC CEO Cher Wang, in a statement.
-“Maintaining our wellness has come to the forefront in the last few years, with so many millions feeling stressed every day, so it has never been more important to take time out to calm our minds, and Vive Flow provides the perfect opportunity to escape our four
+“Maintaining our wellness has come to the forefront in the last few years, with so many millions feeling stressed every day, so it has never been more important to take time out to calm our minds, and Vive Flow provides the perfect opportunity to escape our four walls and immerse ourselves in our ideal ambience.”

 The Vive Flow will be available in November for $500.
 A 5G Android smartphone is required.